andresebr/kumodd/README.md

 `python3 kumodd.py -csv localdata/gdrivelist-username@gmail.com.csv`

-To relay kumodd access though an HTTP proxy, specify the proxy in config/config.cfg:
+To relay kumodd access though an HTTP proxy, use the -proxy option, or specify the proxy in config/config.cfg:
 ```
 [proxy]
 host = proxy.host.com